Dental Tourism Risks (2026)

 -

 Skipping the assessment.
 Flying to Istanbul or Budapest without an independent assessment is like buying a house without a survey.
 You need to know what you actually need before a clinic tells you what they want to sell you.
-A free dental assessment on MyDentalFly — including an interactive dental chart and a Dental Health Report worth £50 — takes minutes and gives you an independent baseline.
+A dental assessment on MyDentalFly — including an interactive dental chart and a dental package worth £50 — takes minutes and gives you an independent baseline.

 -